minicoohei/tokenpocket.github.io/en/terms.md

 1. Create or Import Wallet

-    a) Create or import wallet: you are entitled to use TokenPocket on your mobile device to create and/or import wallet, set Wallet Password and use your wallet on TokenPocket to transfer and receive Tokens on blockchain.
+    a.
+Create or import wallet: you are entitled to use TokenPocket on your mobile device to create and/or import wallet, set Wallet Password and use your wallet on TokenPocket to transfer and receive Tokens on blockchain.
-    b) Identification verification: Specific Users will be asked to complete identification verification before using TokenPocket to comply with related laws and regulations, according to the notification of TokenPocket.
+    b.
+Identification verification: Specific Users will be asked to complete identification verification before using TokenPocket to comply with related laws and regulations, according to the notification of TokenPocket.
 Specific Users may be asked to provide Personal Information including but not limited to name, identification card number, cell phone number, bank card information, etc., without which the Specific Users will not be able to use certain services and the Specific Users alone shall be responsible for the loss caused by their delay in completing the verification.
-    c) TokenPocket may develop different versions of TokenPocket for different terminal devices.
+    c.
+TokenPocket may develop different versions of TokenPocket for different terminal devices.
 You shall download and install applicable version.
 If you download and install TokenPocket or other application with the same name as “TokenPocket” from any unauthorized third party, TokenPocket cannot guarantee the normal operation or security of such application.
 Any loss caused by using such application shall be borne by you.
-    d) A previous version of TokenPocket may stop to operate after a new version is released.
+    d.
+A previous version of TokenPocket may stop to operate after a new version is released.
 TokenPocket cannot guarantee the security, continuous operation or customer services for the previous version.
 Users shall download and use the latest version.

 2. Use of TokenPocket

-    a) Users shall take care of their mobile devices, Wallet Password, Private Key, Mnemonic Words and Keystore by themselves.
+    a.
+Users shall take care of their mobile devices, Wallet Password, Private Key, Mnemonic Words and Keystore by themselves.
 TokenPocket does not store or hold the above information for Users.
 You shall be responsible for any risks, liabilities, losses and expenses which result from frauds, you losing your mobile device, disclosing (whether actively or passively) or forgetting Wallet Password, Private Key, Mnemonic Words or Keystore, or your wallet being attacked.

-    b) Follow the Alert.
+    b.
+Follow the Alert.
 You understand and agree to follow the Alert pushed by TokenPocket.
 You shall be responsible for any risks, liabilities, losses and expenses which result from your failure to comply with the Alert.

-    c) You understand that TokenPocket undertakes no responsibility to conduct due diligence on the services or transactions provided by third-party-developed DApps.
+    c.
+You understand that TokenPocket undertakes no responsibility to conduct due diligence on the services or transactions provided by third-party-developed DApps.
 You shall make investment decisions rationally and assume the risks by yourself.

-    d) Complete the identification verification.
+    d.
+Complete the identification verification.
 If TokenPocket reasonably deems your operation or transactions to be abnormal, or considers your identification to be doubtful, or TokenPocket considers it necessary to verify your identification documents or other necessary documents, you shall cooperate with TokenPocket and provide your valid identification documents or other necessary documents and complete the identification verification in time.

-    e) Transfer of Tokens
+    e.
+Transfer of Tokens
         i.
 You understand that you may be subject to daily limits on the amount and times of transfers according to your location, regulatory requirements, transferring purposes, risk control by TokenPocket, or identification verification. ii.
 You understand that blockchain operations are “irrevocable”.
 When you use TokenPocket to transfer Tokens, you shall be responsible for the consequences of your mishandling of the transfer (including but not limited to wrong address, problems of the node servers selected by you). iii.
-You understand that the following reasons may result in “transfer failed” or “mining overtime”

-        insufficient balance in wallet;
+You understand that the following reasons may result in “transfer failed” or “mining overtime” insufficient balance in wallet;
         insufficient gas for transaction;
         blockchain’s failure to execute the code of smart contracts;